APPLYING TO MEDICAL SCHOOL

 What is Graduate Entry Medicine (GEM)?

-Graduate Entry Medicine (GEM) is a programme designed specifically as an entrance route into medicine for applicants who already have a bachelor’s degree.
-Some medical schools will specify that your bachelor degree must be science or health related, but many accept a degree in any subject; you can find more details in our ‘medical school entry requirements’ section below.
+Graduate Entry Medicine (GEM) is a programme designed specifically as an entrance route into medicine for applicants with a bachelor’s degree.
+Some medical schools will specify that your bachelor’s degree must be science or health-related, but many accept a degree in any subject; you can find more details in our ‘medical school entry requirements’ section below.

 Is Graduate Entry Medicine an Accelerated Medical Degree / 4 Year Medical Degree?

-Usually Graduate Entry Medicine is an accelerated programme, offered over four years; however, some universities deliver the programme over five years, in line with Standard Entry Medicine timeframes.
+Graduate Entry Medicine is usually an accelerated programme offered over four years; however, some universities deliver it over five years, in line with Standard Entry Medicine timeframes.

 Is Graduate Entry Medicine the same as Postgraduate Medicine?